intel/neural-compressor/examples/pytorch/object_detection/ssd_resnet34/quantization/qat/fx/README.md

 Step-by-Step
 ============

-This document list steps of reproducing Intel Optimized PyTorch ssd_resnet34 300*300 models tuning results via Neural Compressor.
+This document lists steps of reproducing Intel Optimized PyTorch ssd_resnet34 300*300 models tuning results via Neural Compressor.

 Our example comes from MLPerf Training Inference Suite

 # Prerequisite

-### 1. Installation
+## 1. Environment

 PyTorch 1.8 or higher version is needed with pytorch_fx backend.
 We recommend to use Python 3.10.